How choose recrutiment agency? Tips.

 - what is the frequency of communication with the client about the progress of the recruitment process

-Meeting with employees of personnel consulting agencies will either make us reject a given agency or make us even more interested in it.
-This will be another part of the journey of our choice – the feeling of matching the agency’s services to the client company – to our needs here and now and to our internal client – the hiring manager.
+Meeting with recruitment agency employees will either make us reject a given agency or make us even more interested in it.
+This will be another part of the journey of our choice.
+The feeling of matching the agency’s services to the client company – our needs here and now, and to our internal client – the hiring manager.

-Above all, a recruitment agency should attract us with their understanding of our needs (not just our job description) and with their individual approach to the client which brings trust to the collaboration.
+A good recruitment agency should attract us with their understanding of our needs and with their individual approach to the client.

-Communication and sharing of knowledge during the project is the most important element of success in the agency’s service.
-Any difficult situations that will arise during the cooperation should be immediately analyzed with the Client, of course if the Client is open to it.
+Therefore, communication and knowledge sharing during the project is essential to the success of the agency’s service.
+Any problematic situations arising during the cooperation should be immediately analyzed with the Client if the Client is open to it.